Back to blog

 SectionPurpose

-Critical RulesNon-negotiable constraints
+Critical RulesNon-negotiable constraints and escalation logic

-User ContextDynamic per-user information
+User ContextDynamic per-user business profile and entitlements

-Knowledge BasePlatform documentation and pricing
+Knowledge BasePlatform documentation, pricing, and legal content

-Response FrameworkOutput formatting guidelines
+Response FrameworkOutput formatting and quality guidelines

-Special HandlingEdge cases and exceptions
+Special HandlingEdge cases, out-of-scope topics, and safety

 We use markers to separate static (cacheable) from dynamic content: